 The exhibition also features a set of woodblock prints by the Japanese artist Utagawa Hiroshige.
 Van Gogh became interested in these prints during his time in Paris, collecting and exhibiting them, with Hiroshige’s print Sudden Shower on the Great Bridge near Atake (1857) providing the inspiration for Van Gogh’s piece Bridge in the Rain (1887).

 The show at Eykyn Maclean is particularly exciting, not only because it features some of Van Gogh’s most impressive and well-loved works, such as Self-Portrait (1886-1887) and View from Theo’s Apartment (1887), but also because many of these pieces are on loan from private collections, so their coming together is a rare occasion.
 The exhibition can be highly recommended for anyone interested in Van Gogh.

-Van Gogh in Paris is on at Eykyn Maclean until 29th November 2013, for further information visit here.
+Van Gogh in Paris is at Eykyn Maclean until 29th November 2013.
+For further information visit the gallery’s website here.